Crime Has Declined Overall During The Pandemic, But Shootings And Killings Are Up

 Across the country, we've seen massive change brought on by the coronavirus pandemic, including a dramatic drop in the overall crime rate.

-David Abrams, a University of Pennsylvania law and economics professor has been keeping an eye on numbers across the country.
-The website he created details what's been happening crime-wise in more than 25 major cities during the COVID-19 crisis.
+David Abrams, a University of Pennsylvania law and economics professor, has been keeping an eye on numbers across the country.
+The website he created details what's been happening with crime in more than 25 major cities during the COVID-19 crisis.

 The Coronavirus Crisis